kodeeshm/monitoring/README.md

-# Monitoring Script with Purge enabled
+# Monitoring Script for packet dropped, Uptime, RX and TX with Purge enabled
 ## Place the script the on the server and run the following commands to start...

 ###### You have to update the common drive details in the script before beginning the steps.